WalidNewaz/www_walidnewaz_com/content/learn/python-web-dev/fastapi/middleware-dependencies-error-handling/index.md

 chapter: "3.
 Middleware, Dependencies, and Error Handling"

 title: "Middleware, Dependencies, and Error Handling"
-description: "In this chapter, we go beyond \"Hello World\" and build a Todo List REST API."
+description: "In this chapter, we will examine the middleware pattern, applying dependencies, and handling errors and exceptions."
 # hero_image: "python-tutorial-banner.png"
 has_quiz: true
 tags: ["FastAPI", "Python", "Web Dev"]